 - Thistle, Utah was abandoned after a landslide and flood in the early 1980's.

 - The state of Oklahoma, which has gone through numerous booms and busts over the years (oil, coal, lead, etc) is littered with literally thousands (to be exact, over 2,500) of these, to the point that there's actually an official state list and classification system for them.
 There are even several which are partially underwater due to the construction of artificial lakes, and many more which are entirely underwater but still visible from the shoreline.
 The most notable is Picher, a dangerously toxic and structurally unstable former lead mining town polluted from lead mining residue and featured in an episode of Life After People.
 Picher's last resident, a pharmacy owner named Gary Linderman resolved to stay in Picher until the last resident left.
 Linderman died in 2015, bringing Picher's population to zero.
 The last families of nearby Cardin received notices that the town's water supply would be shut off, and the last remaining residents accepted buyout offers, making it an official ghost town with zero residents.

-- Adak, Alaska, an otherwise standard Alaska fishing town which was for many years home to a naval operations base.
-Several buildings were constructed to complement it, including a college, movie theater, bowling alley.
+- Adak, Alaska, an otherwise standard isolated fishing town which was for many years home to a naval operations base.
+Several buildings were constructed to complement it, including a college, movie theater, and a bowling alley.
 They even had Pizza Hut, Baskin-Robbins, and McDonald's.
 Almost all of the town was abandoned in 1993 when the naval base closed.
 Here is a video showing the abandoned McDonald's.

 - The Upper Peninsula of Michigan is loaded with ghost towns from the peak of copper mining in the 19th and early 20th century.